5/7/2025

 Chief Financial Officer

-Yeah, we did have our tax accountants look at Canada, because we're currently selling into Canada.
+We did have our tax accountants look at Canada because we're currently selling into Canada.
 Like very often, pharmaceuticals and medical devices are exempt.
-Now, of course, with the administration coming in and saying that pharmaceuticals coming in from China are gonna be subject to taxes coming into the US, I don't know about other countries yet, and of course, it is a back and forth number whether any country would have a retaliatory tariff on med device and on pharma.
-But where we're going so far, our products have been exempt from
+Now, of course, with the administration coming in and saying that pharmaceuticals coming in from China are going to be subject to taxes coming into the U.S., I don't know about other countries yet, and of course, it is a back-and-forth number on whether any country would have a retaliatory tariff on med device and on pharma.
+But where we're going so far, our products have been exempt from tariffs.

 speaker